abraunegg/onedrive/docs/usage.md

 Folders shared with you can be synchronised by adding them to your OneDrive online.
 To do that, open your OneDrive account online, go to the Shared files list, right-click on the folder you want to synchronise, and then click on "Add to my OneDrive".

 Files shared with you can be synchronised using two methods:
-1. Add a link to the file
+1. Add a shortcut link to the file to your OneDrive folder online
-2. Sync the actual file locally
+2. Sync the actual file locally using the configuration option to sync OneDrive Business Shared Files.

 Refer to [business-shared-items.md](business-shared-items.md) for further details.